brajeshwar/brajeshwar.github.io/_posts/2008/2008-09-12-panda-video-solved.md

----
-layout: post
-title: Panda - Video Solved
+# Panda - Video Solved
----

 Panda is an awesome open source solution for video uploading, encoding and streaming.